jannschu/traefik-maintenance-plugin/README.md

 ## Parameters

-- `endpoint` (required): URL to check maintenance status
+- `environmentEndpoints` (optional): Map of domain suffixes to maintenance API endpoints.
+Default includes `.world`, `.pro`, and fallback endpoints.
+- `environmentSecrets` (optional): Map of domain suffixes to secret headers for each environment.
+Each entry contains `header` and `value` fields.
 - `cacheDurationInSeconds` (optional): How often the background process refreshes maintenance status, specified in seconds.
 Default is 10.
 - `requestTimeoutInSeconds` (optional): Timeout for API requests in seconds.
 Default is 5.
 - `skipPrefixes` (optional): List of URL path prefixes that should bypass maintenance checks, useful for admin interfaces.
 Default is empty list.
 - `maintenanceStatusCode` (optional): HTTP status code to return when in maintenance mode.
 Default is 512 (Service Unavailable).
 - `skipHosts` (optional): List of hostnames that should bypass maintenance checks, useful for admin interfaces, monitoring tools, etc. Supports wildcard patterns like "*.example.com".
 Default is empty list.
 - `debug` (optional): Enable debug logging for troubleshooting.
 Default is false.
 When enabled, detailed information about decision making will be logged to stdout.
-- `secretHeader` (optional): Name of the HTTP header that will be sent with requests to identify the plugin.
-This allows the server to return different responses for plugin vs frontend requests.
-Default is empty (no header sent).
-- `secretHeaderValue` (optional): Value of the secret header.
-This should be a secret known only to the server and plugin configuration.
-Default is empty (no header sent).
+- `secretHeader` (optional): Legacy fallback secret header name.
+Use `environmentSecrets` for per-environment configuration.
+- `secretHeaderValue` (optional): Legacy fallback secret header value.
+Use `environmentSecrets` for per-environment configuration.

 ## Production Readiness Features